 Comparing the common acoustic parameters for Refl.Box and AbsorbBox, the close reflections give an increase in C50 and C80.
 Spectral centroid for the Impulse Responses is also increased from 7165 Hz to 7504 Hz due to the close reflections.
-The close reflections changes EDT more than RT.
+Adding the close reflections changes EDT more than RT.
 (For this simple simulation, it seemed like the close reflections gave an increase in EDT for 500 Hz and below, but a decrease for 1 kHz and above.
 This should be investigated further, together with close examination of the EDT algorithm in use, as the first reflection(s) actually might be stronger than the direct sound, and make confusions in choosing the exact time of arrival of the direct sound).
+From analyses of Spectral Flux, we clearly see that the (changes in) Spectral Flux is larger for the black curves/Refl.Box.